 The largest pilgrimage site in France is Lourdes, which takes in some five million pilgrims a year.
 Lourdes gains significance from the apparitions of Our Lady of Lourdes and is a site of numerous miraculous healings.
 The stream unearthed by Bernadette Soubirous in 1858 is believed to have special properties that heal the ailments of sick people.

 Tourists stay in one of 270 hotels in the city in order to visit the Sanctuary of Our Lady of Lourdes (commonly called the Domain).
 The Domain includes the Grotto where pilgrims can dispense Lourdes water from the taps and 22 separate places of worship on 126 acres.

 Armagh is a town with roots in Celtic paganism.
 When Christianity spread to the region in the 400s A.D., St. Patrick established his church there and Armagh became the ecclesiastical capital of the island.
 He decreed that only those educated in Armagh were fit to spread the gospel, so numerous educational institutions were founded.

 The seat of both Protestant and Catholic archbishops, Armagh is the most venerated of Irish cities.
 The main points of interests are St. Patrick’s Roman Catholic Cathedral and St. Patrick’s Anglican Cathedral.
 St. Patrick’s Trian, in a former church behind the tourist office, has exhibits on city history and St. Patrick’s writings.
-Armagh is going through an extensive city-center regeneration project, which includes upgrading all surfaces and adding new pedestrian walkways.
+Armagh has recently undergone an extensive city-center regeneration project, which included upgrading all surfaces and adding new pedestrian walkways.

 5. Einsiedeln, Switzerland